 Draws a rectangle of width 16 pixels and length RAM at the top left of the screen.
 Recommended tests: testComputerRect.tst and ComputerRect.cmp.
 Alternative test (less thorough but does not require usage of any built-in chips): ComputerRect-external.tst and ComputerRect-external.cmp.

 Before testing your Computer chip on any one of the above programs, read the relevant .tst file and be sure to understand the instructions given to the simulator.
-Appendix B of the book may be a useful reference here.
+The TDL Guide may be a useful reference here.

-The resources that you need for this project are the supplied Hardware Simulator and the files listed above.
-If you've downloaded the Nand2Tstris Software Suite, these files are stored in your projects/05 directory.
+The tools that you need for this project are the supplied hardware simulator and the files listed above.
+If you've downloaded the Nand2Tstris Software Suite, these files are stored in your projects/05 folder.

 Complete the computer's construction in the following order: